voxsim/knowledge/computer-science/data-structures/linked-list.md

 3) It is ok when the size is unknown

 Drawbacks:
 1) Random access is not allowed.
 We have to access elements sequentially starting from the first node.
-So we cannot do binary search with linked lists.
+So we cannot do binary search with linked list
 2) Extra memory space for a pointer is required with each element of the list.
-3) Insert costs O(N) due the lack of random access